ingydotnet/git-subrepo/ReadMe.md

 ## Description

-This git command clones an external git repo and merges it into a subdirectory of your repo.
+This git command "clones" an external git repo and merges it into a subdirectory of your repo.
 Later on, upstream changes can be pulled in, and local changes can be pushed back.
 Simple.

 ## Benefits